tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 # Form
-Form is the external appearance
+Form is the external appearance or structure of a work.
+It refers to the internal